 The RDE test shall apply from 1 September 2017 for new passenger car models, and to all passenger cars registered from 1 September 2019 in the case of NOx, with a conformity factor of 2,1.
 On the other hand, in the case of particle number (PN) verification, the compliance factor is 1.5 and applies to all passenger cars registered as from 1 September 2018.

 The new WLTP procedure will provide a more realistic criterion for comparing the fuel consumption and CO2 emission values of different vehicle models as it has been designed to better reflect real driving behaviour and take into account the specific technical characteristics of the individual model and version, including optional equipment.

-To ensure clarity and maximum possible transparency, FCA will provide retailers and customers with detailed information on the fuel consumption and CO2 emission values of each configured car and on the minimum and maximum extremes of the various models.
+To ensure clarity and maximum possible transparency, Stellantis will provide retailers and customers with detailed information on the fuel consumption and CO2 emission values of each configured car and on the minimum and maximum extremes of the various models.